magento/devdocs/src/cloud/project/services-elastic.md

 ## Troubleshooting

-See the following {{site.data.var.ee}} Support articles for help troubleshooting Elasticsearch problems:
+See the following {{site.data.var.ee}} Support articles for help with troubleshooting Elasticsearch problems:

 -  [Elasticsearch 5 is configured, but search page does not load with "Fielddata is disabled..." error](https://support.magento.com/hc/en-us/articles/360027356612-Elasticsearch-5-is-configured-but-search-page-does-not-load-with-Fielddata-is-disabled-error)
 -  [Catalog pagination doesn't work when Elasticsearch 6.x is used](https://support.magento.com/hc/en-us/articles/360035142371)